HACCP Plan Development for Food Processors

 "I registered to learn about HACCP.
 Now I know how to design a HACCP plan.
 [The instructor] was great – knowledgeable and experienced!"

 "Even though I took several HACCP courses before, I was confused with some terms and procedures; through this course I could understand specific details in overall HACCP and how it works in the real world.
 Great course!"

 - Jin Jung,

-Discover the basic concepts of HACCP and how to develop a plan for your company in this online course!
+Discover the basic concepts of HACCP and how to develop a plan for your company in this virtual online course!